MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 ![Release Patch](./images/mg-portal-4.png)

 For now, developers using CodePush must distribute releases using the release commands in the App Center CLI.
-Note that if you create your React Native app using the dashboard, *first* you'll have to create default deployments using App Center.
+You'll have to create default deployments using App Center, if you create your React Native app using the dashboard.

 ![CreateDeployments](./images/mg-portal-5.png)